Thelma Scott

-Thelma Marjorie Scott (17 June 1913 – 23 November 2006) was an Australian character actress whose six-decade career in theatre, radio, film and Australian made her one of her country's most recognisable and beloved personalities.
+Thelma Marjorie Scott (17 June 1913 (Note: Thelma Scott's original birth year in older records was given as 1910.) – 23 November 2006) was an Australian character actress whose six-decade career in theatre, radio, film and Australian made her one of her country's most recognisable and beloved personalities.
 Having started her career in the early 1930s in theatre and film productions, she became one of the nation's biggest radio performers, during the 1940s featuring in productions such as Big Sister and Blue Hills.
 She returned to make TV films in the early late 1950s and then became a star on television after it was launched in Australia.
 She became best known for roles in soap operas including Number 96 as Claire Houghton and Mrs. Jennings in Richmond Hill.

 Theatre

 Thelma Scott began her career in the theatre in 1931 at the age of 18, having joined the firm of theatrical impresario Gregan McMahon's company "Gregan McMahon Players".
 Her first professional acting role was as Ilona Szabo in McMahon's 1931 production of The Play's the Thing at Melbourne's Comedy Theatre.
 She followed this with roles in productions of Six Characters in Search of an Author, Too Good to Be True and Wind in the Rain.
 In 1932 she appeared with Coral Browne in the comedy Take Two from One.
 In 1933 they again acted together, this time in Children in Uniform for Efftee Players.